adrhill/SparseConnectivityTracer.jl/docs/src/user/limitations.md

     pattern2 = jacobian_sparsity(f, [1, 2], TracerSparsityDetector())
     ```

+    With the wisdom of hindsight, `pattern1` can therefore be seen as "non-conservative".

-    For dense caches of type `Array`, SCT tries to circumvent this issue by returning a conservative sparsity pattern
+    For dense caches of type `Array`, SCT tries to circumvent this issue by returning a conservative sparsity pattern:

     ```@repl stateful2
     A_cache = [1 0; 0 1]